Algebraic Neural Networks: Stability to Deformations: Stability Theorems

-where $D_{p\vert\mathbf{S}_{i}}(\mathbf{S})$ is the partial Fr\'echet derivative of $p$ on $\mathbf{S}_{i}$. \end{theorem} \begin{proof} See Section~\ref{prooftheoremHvsFrechet} \end{proof} Notice that in eqn.~(\ref{eq:HSoptboundmultgen}) we naturally add the contribution associated to each generator.
+Notice that in eqn.~(\ref{eq:HSoptboundmultgen}) we naturally add the contribution associated to each generator.
 Therefore, to guarantee stability we must have stability in each generator.
 Now, we show how the Fr\'echet derivative of $\mathbf{T}(\mathbf{S})$ is involved in the stability properties when considering multiple generators.

-\begin{theorem} Let $\mathcal{A}$ be an algebra with $m$ generators $\{g_{i}\}_{i=1}^{m}$ and $g_{i}g_{j}=g_{j}g_{i}$ for all $i,j\in\{1,\ldots m\}$.
-Let $(\mathcal{M},\rho)$ be a finite or countable infinite dimensional representation of $\mathcal{A}$ and $(\mathcal{M},\tilde{\rho})$ a perturbed version of $(\mathcal{M},\rho)$ related by the perturbation model in eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}).
-Then, if $p_{\mathcal{A}}\in\mathcal{A}_{L_{0}}\cap\mathcal{A}_{L_{1}}$ it holds that
+\begin{theorem} Let $\ccalA$ be an algebra with $m$ generators $\{g_{i}\}_{i=1}^{m}$ and $g_{i}g_{j}=g_{j}g_{i}$ for all $i,j\in\{1,\ldots m\}$.
+Let $(\mathcal{M},\rho)$ be a finite or countable infinite dimensional representation of $\ccalA$ and $(\mathcal{M},\tilde{\rho})$ a perturbed version of $(\mathcal{M},\rho)$ related by the perturbation model in eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}).
+Then, if $p\in\ccalA_{L_{0}}\cap\ccalA_{L_{1}}$ it holds that